Gum Grafting in Toronto & North York

 Is gum grafting painful?

-Most patients feel only mild discomfort afterward, similar to a scraped knee.
-We ensure a comfortable experience with local anesthesia and optional sedation.
+Most patients experience only mild discomfort, similar to a scraped knee.
+Local anesthesia and optional sedation ensure a comfortable experience.

 Can you graft without taking tissue from my palate?

 Yes.
-We offer safe, effective alternatives using donor tissue or collagen membranes, especially for patients who require multiple grafts or prefer to avoid a second surgical site.
+We offer grafting with donor tissue or collagen membranes—ideal for patients needing multiple grafts or avoiding a second surgical site.

-Most of the healing occurs in 1–2 weeks.
-Full tissue integration may take 6–8 weeks, depending on your case.
+Initial healing occurs in 1–2 weeks.
+Full graft integration and tissue maturation take approximately 6–8 weeks, depending on your case.

-If you’re dealing with gum recession, planning for implants, or want to improve the look and health of your smile—gum grafting may be the solution.
+If you’re experiencing gum recession, planning for dental implants, or seeking to improve the appearance of your smile, gum grafting may be the solution.

-Call us today or book your consultation online.
-Dr. Cavus will walk you through every option, including grafting with your own tissue or modern biomaterials.
+Call us or book your consultation online — and explore your options for grafting with your own tissue or advanced biomaterials.